dolittle/DotNET.Applications/Documentation/Backend/Events/event_store.md

 When resuming an [EventSource](event_source.md), all relevant events can be applied to the *EventSource* to resume state.
-There are more mechanisms as well, but it proves the importance of events as being the source of truth in Bifrost.
+There are more mechanisms as well, but it proves the importance of events as being the source of truth in doLittle.